BMW i3 hatchback - Electric motor, drive & performance

 The i3, with its special skinny tyres, doesn’t offer as much grip as a conventional BMW, but it's still lots of fun to drive, with traditionally playful rear-wheel-drive handling and accurate steering.
 Once under way, the i3’s regenerative-braking system (which slows the car when you take your foot off the accelerator) means you almost never have to put your foot on the brake pedal to bring it to a stop.
 This is a strange sensation at first, but you quickly get used to it.

 The i3s goes a bit further to appeal to enthusiastic drivers, thanks to wider, grippier tyres and a greater distance between the rear wheels.
 This allows it to offer a more entertaining drive, at the slight expense of battery range.
 It doesn't ride as well as the standard model, however, and its weight and height mean the i3s doesn’t quite convince as an alternative hot hatch.

 BMW i3 electric motor

-Performance is not something the i3 is short of – the electric version can get from 0-62mph in 7.3 seconds, which is 3.3 seconds quicker than a Toyota Prius.
-In fact, the i3 feels even quicker than the figures suggest, as the electric motor's full power is available instantly at any speed.
+Performance is something the i3 is not short of – the electric version can get from 0-62mph in 7.3 seconds, which is 3.3 seconds quicker than a Toyota Prius.
+In fact, the i3 feels even quicker than the figures suggest, because the electric motor's full power is available instantly at any speed.
 The lack of engine noise also makes briskly accelerating a strangely satisfying experience.
 The i3s brings 0-62mph down to 6.9 seconds, further amplifying the experience.